 Definitions

-“Affiliate Position” shall mean the Position between a Designated Enron Business Unit and any other Enron Business Unit (“Affiliate Transactions”), and any such other Transaction designated as a hedge of any Affiliate Transaction, in accordance with the Affiliate Policy.

-“Aggregate VaR Limit” shall mean the total Enron Trading Portfolio VaR Limit as specified on Appendix I, less the unallocated amount of Discretionary VaR, as determined by the Chief Risk Officer or his designee(s).
-Discretionary VaR that is initially allocatedthen subsequently converted to permanent approved limits in Appendix I reduces the available Discretionary VaR.
-Temporary VaR limits and Interim VaR limits are not considered to increase the Aggregate VaR Limit ..
+“Aggregate VaR Limit” shall mean the total Enron Trading Portfolio VaR Limit as specified in Appendix I. Discretionary VaR allocation, and approval of Temporary VaR limits and Interim VaR limits do not change the Aggregate VaR Limit unless the Aggregate VaR Limit is specifically adjusted by action of the Board of Directors.

-.

 “Benchmark Position” shall mean the Position within a Commodity Group into which all other Positions within the same Commodity Group can be converted using price volatility and correlation based conversion factors.
 Such conversion factors shall be established and authorized by the Enron Corp.
 Chief Risk Officer, in conjunction with the President of Enron Corp.

 “Commodity Group” shall mean a collection of Positions having sufficient relationship and correlation (as approved by the Enron Corp.
 President and Enron Corp.
-Chief Risk Officer) that allow for aggregation into a Benchmark Position.Commodity Group does not mean
+Chief Risk Officer) that allow for aggregation into a Benchmark Position.

-“Cross-Commodity Hedge” shall mean a Position within a certain Commodity Group that is suitably used as a hedge for another Position within a different Commodity Group (i.e. Natural Gas position used to hedge an Electricity position).
-The suitability and approval of Cross-Commodity Hedges for each Position for purposes of limit measurement shall be reviewed and approved by the Chief Risk Officer of Enron Corp. or his designee(s).
+“Cross-Commodity Position” shall mean a Position within a certain Commodity Group that is not explicitly authorized as part of that Commodity Group. (i.e. Coal trading desk might hold a North American Natural Gas position as a hedge, or as a speculative position).
+The suitability and approval of Cross-Commodity Positions shall be reviewed and approved by the Business Unit Office of the Chairman over the approved commodity group.
+Aggregation of risk components and profit or loss for all commodity groups will be reported on a consolidated basis in the Enron Daily Position Report.

 “Cumulative 5-day Loss” shall mean a sum of Daily Losses for the last consecutive five days.
 Upon occurrence of a Cumulative Loss Limit violation, Cumulative Loss calculation is reset and begins with the Daily Loss following the day on which the violation took place.

-“Daily Loss” shall mean the loss in value of any Commodity Group (other than the Affiliate Position) on a daily basis, exclusive of originations and prudence.
+“Daily Loss” shall mean the loss in value of any Commodity Group on a daily basis, exclusive of non-trading type of originations and prudence.
 The Daily Loss will be calculated using the mark-to-market method on a net present value basis.

 “Daily Position Report” shall mean a hard or soft copy report including, but not limited to the following, for each major commodity and price curve traded: Commodity Group Net Open Position, Maturity/Gap Position, profit or loss, potential exposure (VaR), and for all positions regardless of financial accounting treatment: